Peabody offers the following Master of Music (MM):

 - Collaborative Piano

-- Computer Music (Emphasis on Performance or Composition)
+- Computer Music (Emphasis on Composition, Performance, or Research)

 - Early Music